CUBoulder-2019Sp-IML4HCI/musicControl/README.md

 open kadenze classifier in musicControl.

-open BetterVideoInputWithProcessing_1600Inputs.
+open EvenBetterVideoInputWithProcessing_1600Inputs.
 This version thresholds the image, ideally reducing the video to foreground a background pixels
 Adjust threshold until only your face and hands are white.
+You can click your hand to set your skin tone as ideal white.
+If thresholding doesn't work due to a background close to your skin tone, you can also use simpeVideoInputwithProcessing-1600Inputs.

 run from the source